makerdao/mips/MIP64/MIP64.md

 #### Accepted Impacts

-Only the following impacts would be considered as in-scope for the bug bounty program.
-All other bug reports of course may still be reported directly to the respective Core Units outside of the bug bounty program.
+As a starting point, only the following impacts would be considered as in-scope for the bug bounty program.
+However, the published bug bounty program is authoritative when there are differences.
+Modifications are at the discretion of IS-001 in concert with feedback from steward core units.
+All other bug reports, of course, may still be reported to the respective Core Units outside of the bug bounty program.

 #### Smart Contracts